-In subpopulation-based EAs, the population of N individuals is divided into $N_s$ groups with $\nu = N/N_s$ individuals each.
-Mating is only allowed to take place between individuals in the same subpopulation.
+In subpopulation-based EAs, the population of N individuals is divided into N_s groups with $\nu = N/N_s$ individuals each.
+Mating is only allowed to take

+5The hox genes belong to a larger family of genes called homeobox genes.
+Mutations to homeobox genes can cause visible phenotypic changes.
+An example is the fruit fly Drosophila Melanogaster, in which an extra set of legs may be placed in the position normally occupied by antennae in the, a result of mutations in homeobox genes place between individuals in the same subpopulation.
 Such EAs are also called island models, for obvious reasons.
-The idea behind subpopulation-based EAs is to prevent situations in which an EA rapidly converges towards a local optimum (a situation known as premature convergence), making it difficult to reach the global optimum, as illustrated in Fig. 2.11.
+The idea behind subpopulation-based EAs is to prevent situations in which an EA rapidly converges towards a local optimum (a situation known as premature convergence), making it difficult to reach the global optimum, as illustrated in Fig. 2.13.
 In a subpopulation-based EA, it is less likely that, in the initial generation, all the best individuals in the subpopulations are located close to the same local optimum.
 Thus, in later generations, when a certain amount of convergence inevitably occurs, it is more likely to find an individual reaching the global maximum rather than a local one.